DonH001/ERP-System/README.md

 5. Run `mvn clean install`
 6. Start the application with `java -jar target/erp-system-1.0.0.jar`

+## Resetting the Database

+To reset the database and clear all management data, you can use the reset endpoint:

+1. Navigate to the dashboard.
+2. Click the "Reset Database" button.
+3. Confirm the action.

 ## API Endpoints

 - GET /api/employees - Retrieve all employees